 In this article, we not only performed the same benchmarks as Microsoft while measuring Storage Spaces Direct performance but also carried out additional tests for other I/O patterns that are commonly used in virtualization production environments.

-For this benchmark stage, we measured performance both for RAW storage and inside VMs.
-RAW device configuration was tested with VM Fleet and FIO.
-VM-based I/O benchmarks were run using VM Fleet and DSKSPD.
-In addition to VM Fleet, StarWind Command Center was used to monitor performance.
+For this benchmark stage we spit test onto phases: RAW device performance and VM-based performance.
+RAW device configuration is tested by VM Fleet and FIO.
+VM-based IO benchmarks run using VM Fleet and DSKSPD.
+Additionally, to VM Fleet, StarWind Command Center is used to show performance results.

 FIO is a tool that spawns a number of threads or processes doing a particular type of I/O action as specified by the user.
 The typical use of FIO is to write a job file matching the I/O load one wants to simulate.